Bordered theory for pillowcase homology: Immersed curves in the pillowcase: setup

 Lagrangian Floer homology is a homology theory for a pair of curves, denoted by $HF(L_0,L_1)$.
-We will need pairs to satisfy the following properties: \begin{itemize} \item All intersection points are transverse. \item There are no triple intersection points. \item If both curves $(L_0,L_1)$ are arcs then the following condition should be satisfied.
-First of all, our pillowcase will be equipped with 4 basepoints on every boundary component as on the left of Figure \ref{figure:parameterization-to-algebra}.
-Suppose now $a \in \bdry L_0$, $b \in \bdry L_1$, and $a$ and $b$ lie in the same component of $\bdry \P$ with basepoint $z_i$.
-Then, w.r.t. orientation of $\bdry P$, the order of three points should be first $a$, then $b$, then $z_i$.
-For example, on the left of Figure \ref{figure:parameterization-to-algebra}, pair $(i_0, i_1)$ is admissible, and the pair $(j_1, j_2)$ is not. \item There is no essential immersed annulus with boundary on $L_0$ and $L_1$
+In order for this to be well defined, we will need pairs to satisfy certain properties. \begin{definition} We call a pair of curves $(L_0,L_1)$ {\it admissible} if the following properties are satisfied: \begin{itemize} \item All intersection points in $L_0 \cap L_1$ are transverse. \item There are no triple intersection points. \item If both curves $(L_0,L_1)$ are arcs then the following condition must be satisfied.
+First of all, our pillowcase will be equipped with four basepoints on every boundary component as on the left of Figure~\ref{figure:parameterization--algebra}.
+Suppose now $a \in \bdry L_0$, $b \in \bdry L_1$, and $a$ and $b$ lie in the same component of $\bdry \P$ with a basepoint $z_i$.
+Then, with respect to the natural orientation of $\bdry P$, the order of the three points should be first $a$, then $b$, then $z_i$.
+For example, on the left of Figure~\ref{figure:parameterization--algebra}, the pair $(i_0, i_1)$ is admissible, but the pair $(j_1, j_2)$ is not. \item There is no essential immersed annulus with boundary on $L_0$ and $L_1$